Privacy Policy

 Authorized Agents

 You may permit an authorized agent to submit a request to know or to delete your Personal Information.
 If we receive a request on your behalf, we will ask that person to give us proof that you gave that person written permission to make a request for you.
 If that person does not provide us with written proof, we will deny their request so that we can protect your Personal Information.
+As applicable under state laws, we may ask for a power of attorney.

 Automated Decision-Making